-- Residents must wear a mask to and from dining hall or activity room. - Consistent with Illinois Executive Order 2020-21 (COVID-19 EXECUTIVE ORDER NO. 87), residents, regardless of vaccination status or community transmission levels, should wear source control in public areas of the facility when not actively eating or drinking. - Unvaccinated residents must maintain 6 feet distance from other residents and HCP.
+- Residents should wear a mask to and from dining hall or activity room. - Residents, regardless of vaccination status or community transmission levels, should wear source control in public areas of the facility when not actively eating or drinking. - Residents who are not up to date with COVID-19 vaccinations must maintain 6 feet distance from other residents and HCP.